Approximate total suicide deaths worldwide in the general population.

 Tyler Pask

-Tyler Pask, a Queensland firefighter and fire communications officer, died by suicide.
-Pask served his community in Maryborough and Rockhampton and was remembered lovingly by family and colleagues for his dedication, humor, and role as a father of three.
-His funeral service emphasized awareness of mental health struggles affecting first responders.
+Tyler Pask served as a Queensland firefighter and communications officer.
+He was remembered by loved ones and colleagues for his service, humor, and devotion as a father of three.

 Narendrasinh Chavda